Subscribe to the Barossa Nursery Newsletter

 Consider some shade cloth to cover garden beds.
 It’s perfect for protecting sensitive veggies on those hot summer days.

 Crops such as sweetcorn and tomatoes are likely to be looking top heavy, so make sure you have adequate support for your plants.
-Add a layer mulch such as pea straw or sugar cane mulch to maintain ideal growth conditions.
+Add a layer of mulch such as pea straw or sugar cane mulch to maintain ideal growing conditions.

 Spray roses to control black spot and pick up fallen leaves around your roses.

 Watch out for unwanted pests such as aphids, thrips and caterpillars.
 Ask about safe methods of control